Southeastern Association of Law Schools Annual Meeting

 Professor at Stetson University College of Law

-Theresa Pulley Radwan is a Professor at Stetson University College of Law, focusing on corporate law and bankruptcy.
+Theresa Pulley Radwan is a Professor at Stetson University College of Law, specializing in corporate law and bankruptcy.

 Thomas LeBien